Zenoo/generic-dashboard/README.md

 ## How to use

-- Create a new project from this template (make sure to include all branches)
+- Create a new project from this template

 ![](https://i.imgur.com/Hc0JsXs.png)

 - Create a Personal Access Token on GitHub with the `repo` scope and add it to your repository secrets as `RELEASE_PLEASE_TOKEN`

-- Start working from the `dev` branch, the `main` branch is protected and should only be updated by the release-please action
+- Every commit pushed to the `main` branch will trigger a release draft on GitHub, once you're ready to release it, merge the draft and a new release will be created

 - Copy `.env.sample` to `.env` and adapt the variables